mirinez/Portfolio/README.md

 ### About

 Personal portfolio website built with HTML and CSS.
-Designed to be minimal, clean, and developer-flavoured — featuring a recreated VSCode panel as the hero visual 🌱
+Designed to be minimal, clean, and developer-flavoured — featuring a recreated VSCode panel as the hero visual.

 ---